josh-mchugh/programming-scala/chapter-3/README.md

 ## OptionalSemicolon.scala
 Scala infers a semicolon if your statement does not end with an infix notation like (+,*,or.) or is not within paraentheses or square brackets.
 It also infers a semicolon if the next statement starts with something thta can start a statement.

+## Access.scala
+By default Scala treats classes, fields and methods as public if you don't use an access modifer.
+You can make the primary constructor private.
+If you want to make a member private or proected, simply mark it with the respective keyworld.

+## Protected.scala
+In Scala, protected makes the decorated members visible to the class and its derived classes only.
+Other classes that belong to the package cannot access these members.
+Furthermore, the derived class can access the protected members only on its own type.

+## FineGrainedAccessControl.scala
+Scala gives far greater flexibility and also fine-grained control over setting access visibility.
+You can specify additional parameters for private and protected modifiers.
+Scala allows you to defind nested packages.

+## AvoidExplicitReturns.scal
+In Scala it is not good practice to use returns from methods.
+Scala sees a return and bails out of that method.
+It affects Scala's ability to infer the return type.